mark-mitchell-61/hello-world/README.md

 # hello-world
 HelloHelloHelloHelloHelloHelloHelloHelloHelloHelloHelloHelloHelloHello

-I am an engineering designer/drafter for ADP-Resources.
-I am also thier coder.
+I am an engineering designer/drafter formerly with ADP-Resources.
+I was also thier coder.
 I write mostly autolisp (a lisp subset designed for the manipulation of AutoCAD.)